Hi, my name is Jeffrey Pillow

-JEFFREY PILLOW is an American memoirist and chronicler of severe anxiety who uses his blog to search for the meaning of life.
-His nonfiction has appeared on the cover of URGE magazine, The Nervous Breakdown, 16 Blocks, USA Today, Runner’s World, Sports Illustrated’s Point Forward, and TheBody.com et al. Born the son of a librarian aide and nuclear power engineer, he grew up in the small town of Phenix, Virginia, and now lives in Charlottesville, Virginia, with his wife, two kids, and a dog named Mozzarella Cheese.
-He is a graduate of the University of Virginia, where he was a Rainey Scholar.
+My nonfiction has appeared on the cover of URGE magazine, The Nervous Breakdown, 16 Blocks, USA Today, Runner’s World, Sports Illustrated’s Point Forward, and TheBody.com et al. Born the son of a librarian aide and nuclear power engineer, I grew up in the small town of Phenix, Virginia, and now live in Charlottesville, Virginia, with my wife, two kids, and a dog named Mozzarella Cheese.
+I am a graduate of the University of Virginia, where I was a Rainey Scholar.
+Imagine that.

-The Lady Next Door is available as an ebook on Amazon for 99 cents.
+I also have a short story for sale on Amazon called The Lady Next Door.
+It’s available as an ebook for 99 cents.
 Buy it here.
 You do not need to own a Kindle to read it.
-You can also read it by using the Kindle app for smartphones and tablets.
+You can also read it by using the Kindle app for smartphones and tablets, which is free.
+To download the Kindle app onto your device, go here.

 A brief description of The Lady Next Door